SwiftyChicken/FireAnt/README.md

 - [Racket](https://racket-lang.org/) (R<sup>5</sup>RS should be included)

 # How to run the game
-Just run `racket -I r5rs Fire-Ant.rkt` in the main FireAnt directory.
+Just run `racket -I r5rs Fire-Ant.rkt` on your command line.